In This Section

 “Creating relationships across not only the Research Institute, but between the Research Institute and the Hospital improves our ability to apply outcomes back into care,” Dr. Tasian said.
 “We have so much to learn as a department from each other.
 Right now, everyone exists in clinical and research silos, so the more we can break down those barriers and facilitate communication, the greater benefit there will be to our patients.”

-CORES welcomes collaboration throughout the many divisions in the Department of Surgery at CHOP, from otolaryngology and urology, neurosurgery, plastic surgery, and orthopaedics.
+CORES welcomes collaboration throughout the many divisions in the Department of Surgery at CHOP, from otolaryngology and urology, neurosurgery, plastic surgery, and orthopedics.
 Each group is or will be represented by a CORES patient and family partner – individuals who are either patients living with a surgical condition, or the caregivers of these patients to reflect a broad spectrum of patient priorities and inform patient-centered practices.

 A current project involved with CORES includes a larger-scale comparative effectiveness trial from the Division of Otolaryngology (also known as Ear, Nose, and Throat) to understand the role of adjuvant adenoidectomy for patients who require tubes for recurrent otitis media, an infection of the middle ear that causes inflammation and a build-up of fluid behind the eardrum.